fstark/portal/docs/machines.md

 This is a list of Portal we know of, and their specificities.

-We only list machines for which we know the whereabouts and have either extensive pictures or physical access to.
+We only list machines for which we know the whereabouts and have either extensive pictures of, or physical access to.

 | Nickname | Serial | Date | Version |
 | -------- | ------ | ---- | ------- |